LukeMathWalker/pavex/docs/guide/errors/error_observers.md

 ## Dependency injection

 Error observers can take advantage of **dependency injection**.

+--8<-- "doc_examples/guide/errors/error_observers/project-injection.snap"

+1. `&RootSpan` is injected into the error observer by the framework.

 You must specify the dependencies of your error observer as **input parameters** in its function signature.
 Those inputs are going to be built and injected by the framework, according to the **constructors** you have registered.